michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0101.md

 - adj: so extremely old as seeming to belong to an earlier period
 - adj: little evolved from or characteristic of an earlier ancestral type
 ### Family
-archaic: archaically, archaicism, archaise, archaism, archaize+;archaicism: archaicisms;archaise: archaising;archaism: archaisms, archaistic;archaize: archaized, archaizing
+- archaic: archaically, archaicism, archaise, archaism, archaize+
+- archaicism: archaicisms
+- archaise: archaising
+- archaism: archaisms, archaistic
+- archaize: archaized, archaizing
 ### Examples
 - In another bout of this archaic ritual, Russia closing Moscow’s Anglo-American school and expelling a batch of Americans from Moscow.
 - They are rooted in archaic chants, hymns, and chorales.